What's the Healthiest Hot Sauce? (Complete Comparison Guide)

 Ingredient quality separates healthy hot sauce from glorified vinegar-salt solutions.
 Mass-market brands often use pepper mash (peppers that have been aged in salt brine for months) or pepper powder—processed forms that sacrifice fresh flavor for shelf stability.
 Premium mass-market brands may use "natural pepper flavoring" or capsaicin extract, which delivers heat without the complexity of real peppers.

 Craft producers using fresh vegetables and whole peppers create fundamentally different products.
 Fresh jalapeños, habaneros, and bell peppers bring not just capsaicin but also natural sugars, aromatic compounds, and the flavor complexity that makes hot sauce worth using.
-Real bourbon adds genuine spirit character, not synthetic bourbon flavoring.
-Fresh garlic and onions contribute pungency and depth that powdered versions can't match.
+Compare Salamander Whiskey's ingredient list—fresh habaneros, red bell peppers, carrots, bourbon, golden raisins, smoked sea salt—to a typical mass-market brand.
+Every ingredient is recognizable as food.
+Nothing is reconstituted, processed, or synthetic.

 Fresh Vegetables & Nutritional Density